leftrightleft/skills-secret-scanning/README.md

 # Introduction to secret scanning

 _GitHub scans repositories for known types of secrets, to prevent fraudulent use of secrets that were committed accidentally.
-In this GitHub Skills course, you'll learn how to identify secrets, create custom secret scanning patterns, and prevent secrets from being commited to your repository._
+In this GitHub Skills course, you'll learn how to identify secrets in your repository and prevent them from being commited in the first place._

 </header>